 If you have any questions about shade photography, let us know in the comments.

-Also, we love good news, so if these open shade lighting tips will help you, share that too.
+Also, I love good news, so if my open shade lighting tips have helped you, share that too.

 Another excellent tutorial, I’m soaking all the info up 😂